 Xamarin is another cross-platform development tool, and, with its shared C# code base, you can build native apps for different platforms.
 There are functionality testing, quality assurance, and real-time analytics for multiple devices available.
 However, due to the compatibility questions, you will not be able to use all the open source libraries for Android and iOS.

 Certainly, a wide range of devices on which Android runs looks like a strong benefit for this operating system.
 Providing this great level of diversification gives access to a number of various devices and their users.
 So, getting well with the Android development enables creating apps for different kinds of hardware: from wearables to smart TVs.
 However, a huge disadvantage comes along, which is fragmentation.

-On the whole, app submission process is longer and more tiresome in Apple App Store than in Google Play.
+On the whole, the app submission process is longer and more tiresome in Apple App Store than

 In order to publish your application on Android, you have to sign up and start your Google Play publisher account.
 Registration fee is $25, and is paid only once.
 Once your account and payment is verified, you are able to publish your application via Google Play Developer Console.
 As you can see, this is a pretty simple process.